NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ```
 Message payload will vary depending on characteristics support by the device, this sample is from a dimmable light.

-## hb-control
+## hb control

 This node allows you to control all the characteristics of a Homebridge accessory.
 The message payload needs to be a JSON object containing the values of all the characteristics you want to change.
 If you send the node an invalid payload, it will output all the available characteristics of the accessory in the debug tab.

 ### Input

-The hb-control node only looks at msg.payload value, and ignore's all others.
+The hb control node only looks at msg.payload value, and ignore's all others.

 ```
 msg = {